 Get acquainted with your assistant’s analytics

-The final step in testing your assistant is familiarizing yourself with our built-in analytics page.
-Your assistant starts collecting data from its interactions with your testers in both the draft and the live environment (it separates the data of “draft” interactions from “live” interactions).
-Once your customers start interacting with your assistant, the analytics page will populate with data.
-This data will guide you as you continuously refine your assistant based on its success in containing users in actions without needing to escalate the interaction to a human agent.
+Your assistant collects data from conversations with users in both the draft and the live environments.
+Once customers start interacting with your assistant, the Analyze page starts capturing data.
+This data will guide you as you continuously refine your assistant based on its success in resolving users’ requests.

 Once you’ve taken the tour of the analytics and you’re ready to make use of it, take a moment to congratulate yourself: you’ve reached “the end of the beginning” and have an assistant that’s ready to meet your customers!